RFA0608/QQS3C/README.md

      ↳ "ctrl_obs_q.py" is a quantized version of "ctrl_obs.py".
    * ctrl_obs_enc.py

-     ↳ "ctrl_obs_enc.py" is a BGV type encrypted with re-encryption method of "ctrl_obs_q.py" with openFHE.
+     ↳ "ctrl_obs_enc.py" is a BGV-type encrypted with re-encryption method of "ctrl_obs_q.py" with openFHE.
 This code is not available.
 4. Using ARX transformed from observer:
    * ctrl_arx.py

-     ↳ "ctrl_arx.py" is a code that uses the method of converting an observer-based controller to an AutoRegressive & eXogenous input model based on observability.
+     ↳ "ctrl_arx.py" implements a controller converted from an observer-based design to an AutoRegressive & eXogenous input (ARX) model based on observability.
    * ctrl_arx_q.py

      ↳ "ctrl_arx_q.py" is quantized version of "ctrl_arx.py".
    * ctrl_arx_enc.py

-     ↳ "ctrl_arx_enc.py" is a BGV type encrypted with re-encryption method of "ctrl_arx_q.py" with openFHE.
+     ↳ "ctrl_arx_enc.py" is a BGV-type encrypted with re-encryption method of "ctrl_arx_q.py" with openFHE.
 5. Using integer matrix transformed from observer:
    * ctrl_intmat.py